datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

 R makes use of the # sign to add comments, so that you and others can understand what the R code is about.
 Comments are not run as R code, so they will not influence your result.
 For example, Calculate 3 + 4 in the editor on the right is a comment.

-You can also execute R commands straight in the console.
+You can also execute R commands straight in the console, located in the lower right.
 This is a good way to experiment with R code.

 `@instructions`
--In the editor on the right there is already some sample code.
-Can you see which lines are actual R code and which are comments?-
+- In the editor on the right there is already some sample code.
+Can you see which lines are actual R code and which are comments?
-Add a line of code that calculates the sum of 9 and 3, and hit the 'Submit Answer' button.
+- Add a line of code that calculates the sum of 9 and 3, and hit the 'Submit Answer' button.

 `@hint`
 - Just add "9 + 3" as new line in the file, just like the example in the sample code!